t36yang/IBM-Attrition-Prediction/README.md

 ## Exploratory Data Analysis ##
 #### Department vs Gender ####
-As the chart shows below, there are more male workers than females in all departments.
-R&D has more employees than Sales and HR.
-Due to the differences in the number of employees for the three departments, turnover rate will be calculated to display the proportion of certain classes.
+As shown in the chart below, there are more male workers than females in all departments.
+R&D has more employees than the Sales and HR departments.
+To account for the differences in the number of employees across departments, we will calculate turnover rate to display the proportion of certain classes.

 ![general gender](https://user-images.githubusercontent.com/117051182/211094026-c1380278-719c-4b9d-af23-2a90e1a56704.png)

 #### Age vs Annual Income vs Attrition ####
-The green dots are the employees who are no longer with IBM.
-As the chart shows, the majority of the attrition employees are ~ 30 years old and below 50k.
-As the age progresses to above 30, the number of attrition begins to reduce and the income enters in the 100k range.
+The green dots represent the employees who are no longer with IBM.
+The chart shows that the majority of these employees are around 30 years old and have an annual income of less than $50,000.
+As the age increases above 30, the number of employee who leave the company decreases, and the annual income increases to around $100,000.
 Note that 0 indicates the active employees and 1 indicates the attrition employees.